Skip to main content

 • Video diaries work best for capturing pivotal moments, not necessarily daily rambling

-• Professional services like Telloom solve storage and privacy with guided interviews and secure archiving
+• Services like Telloom solve storage and privacy with guided interviews and secure archiving

 How Do Video Diaries Differ from Written Journals?

-Written journals and video diaries serve similar purposes—documenting life, processing emotions, creating personal history.
-But they differ in fundamental ways that affect whether you'll stick with them.
+Written journals and video diaries serve similar purposes: documenting life, processing emotions, creating personal history.
+But they differ in ways that affect whether you'll stick with them.

 What Video Preserves That Writing Can't